MarkusH/blog/content/pages/talks.rst

 ----------------------

-This is an introductory talk I gave to a course of Bachelor students at Technical Univeristy of Berlin as guide about how to build a *basic* web application.
+This is an introductory talk I gave to a course of Bachelor students at Technical University of Berlin as guide about how to build a *basic* web application.

 .. speakerdeck:: 07c3c95bac5b4e9ca6c126eea96568dc